rcifw/rcifw.github.io/docs/getting-started/import-export-data.md

 Fetching /ceph/chpc/home/user/clusterfile to clusterfile sftp> quit
 ```
+You can also watch our "sftp_tutorial" video in our [video tutorials Box folder](https://wustl.app.box.com/s/denupjvlz6qeulqtkm5lujegp4yxcvfo).
 ### sshfs

+You can also watch our "sshfs_local_to_server" and "sshfs_tutorial" videos in our [video tutorials Box folder](https://wustl.app.box.com/s/denupjvlz6qeulqtkm5lujegp4yxcvfo).
 #### Mounting a directory on CHPC server to a local device
 Linux users and Mac users (via MacFUSE and MacPorts) can access the cluster filesystem with the same convenience as they would access a portable hard drive by mounting it as a network filesystem using [`sshfs`](https://man.archlinux.org/man/sshfs.1).
 Under the hood, file transfers occur over the ssh protocol as if the user were calling `sftp`.
 Ordinary users on most systems can mount and unmount sshfs filesystems without `sudo` provided the mount point is in a directory they own; some systems also require that the mount point be in the user's home directory.